gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 1. The Group Manager replies to the group member with a 4.06 (Not Acceptable) error response, and rekeys the whole OSCORE group as discussed in {{sec-group-rekeying-process}}.

 2. The Group Manager generates a new Sender ID for that group member and replies with a Key Renewal Response, formatted as defined in Section 4.1.6.2 of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, the CBOR Map in the response payload includes a single parameter 'clientId', specifying the new Sender ID of the group member encoded as a CBOR byte string.
+In particular, the CBOR Map in the response payload includes a single parameter 'clientId' defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document, specifying the new Sender ID of the group member encoded as a CBOR byte string.

 # Retrieval of Public Keys of Group Members # {#sec-pub-keys}